MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 ### Friday 10<sup>th</sup>:
 Progress:
 - MA created a `bash` script to run `cheri-networking` from the source code directory.
 Validation was implemented for the inputs of this script.
-- PN contacted the Digital Catapult team and secured a 10-minute presentation slot during the demonstration event in London.
+- NS contacted the Digital Catapult team and secured a 10-minute presentation slot during the demonstration event in London.
 12 projects will earn a presentation slot, the total number of projects competing for these slots is unknown.
 - MA updated the script to calculate the execution time of the program and relocated it to the `cheri-networking` repository.
 - MA updated the `python` script which records performance metrics and added it to git.
 Also, the results are now recorded in a new directory structure.
 - MA updated the scripts which record performance over a range of packet counts and sizes, for both modes of program operation.